teddycheru/St.-Paulose-Pharmacy-management/README.md

 ------------------------USAGE---------------------------

-First Run ownreregisterpuo.php and then register a super admin or simply an owner who is going to have a privilege to add Pharmacists that adminster drugs and customers.
+First Run owner.php and then register a super admin or simply an owner who is going to have a privilege to add Pharmacists that adminster drugs and customers.
 Next open welcome.php or login1.php to log into the homepage of the pharmacy management system by putting Pharmacist admin credentials provided by the owner.